MicrosoftDocs/azure-docs/articles/media-services/latest/how-to-video-js-player.md

     });
     ```

-3. Replace `manifestUrl` with the manifest URL of your choice.
+3. Replace `manifestUrl` with the HLS or DASH URL from the streaming locator of your asset.

 4. Replace `protocolType` with the following options: